LockDown-Ammo/GamesBot/README.md

 Rules kinda hard to explain so:
 [Click here to learn how to play the game](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english) or https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english

+PS: Player with most number of tiles wins.

 Have fun :D